CCJ mortgages: Can You Get a Mortgage with a CCJ?

 How long does a CCJ stay on your credit file?

-Like most credit problems, a CCJ will stay on your credit file for six years from the date it was served.
-It will then be removed automatically.
+Like most credit issues, a CCJ will remain on your credit file for six years from the date it was issued.
+After this period, it will be automatically removed.

-It’s important to note that, even if you pay off your CCJ in full within six months, it will remain on your credit report, and mortgage lenders will see it.
+It's important to note that even if you pay off your CCJ in full within six months, it will still appear on your credit report, and mortgage lenders will be able to see it.

 Can you remove a CCJ from your credit file?

-Under very specific circumstances, you may be able to remove a CCJ from your credit file.
-This will then prevent it from being a problem when you apply for a mortgage.
+In certain circumstances, you may be able to remove a CCJ from your credit file, preventing it from affecting your mortgage application.

-For instance, if you pay your CCJ in full within 30 days of it being served, you can apply for it to be removed from the public register and your credit file.
-This will involve applying for a certificate of cancellation from the county court hearing centre that issued the original judgment.
-You’ll need to fill out a court form N443 application [PDF] and provide proof of your payments.
+If you pay the CCJ in full within 30 days, you can apply to have it removed from both the public register and your credit file by requesting a certificate of cancellation from the county court.
+You’ll need to complete court form N443 and provide proof of payment.

 How long after a CCJ can I get a mortgage?